Art Deco Miami highlights

 The buildings of South Beach were originally painted white with subtle pastel trim.
 The candy colors came along in the 80s when interior designer Leonard Horowitz devised a palette of tones to draw attention to the architecture—and away from the squalor.

 The inspiration for the drag queens at the Birdcage was the Warsaw.
-Now closed, it was a legendary 1990s center of debauchery housed in the striking Hoffman's Cafeteria Building, a deco gem with central turret and sweeping “angel wings” designed by Hohauser in 1939.
-From a cafeteria it became a ballroom, then a series of clubs, including the Warsaw, and Jerry's Famous Deli, which shuttered in 2014.
+Now closed, it was a legendary 1990s center of debauchery housed in the striking Hoffman’s Cafeteria Building, a deco gem with central turret and sweeping “angel wings” designed by Hohauser in 1939.
+From a cafeteria it became a ballroom, then a series of clubs, including the Warsaw, and Jerry’s Famous Deli, which shuttered in 2014.
+Now, the iconic structure is probably the world’s most glamorous Señor Frogs, where you can down the famous yard stick in a beautiful pastel-colored bar.
 1450 Collins Ave at 14th St

 The Miami Beach Post Office, designed by Howard Lovewell Cheney in 1937, was created in a style termed “deco Federal.”
 It has a classical central rotunda and a minimalist façade, but the interior is busy with a cowboys-and-Indians frieze, a starburst ceiling and bits of shiny brass detailing.
 1300 Washington Ave at 13th St